 Shoes 255 and 256 use washed out black and white printing techniques to create a mysterious element around the form of the shoes.
 Shoes 253 and 254 employ bright Pop Art colors and a disheveled orientation of heels.
 These prints evoke the glamour and fun of city nightlife while possibly hinting at the drama and mental crises of the night that play out behind closed doors.
 The black and white prints precede the color prints numerically, but Shoes 257 exhibits a synthesis between the stylistic ambitions in the series.

 In the 1980s, Warhol struck up relationships with younger artists in the New York art scene, such as the enigmatic Jean-Michel Basquiat, to re-energize his career.
-This strategy proved successful, and brought him critical and financial success.
+This strategy proved successful, and brought him more attention and financial success (although, the Basquiat collaboration in particular was a flop).
 During this time, Warhol increasingly devoted collections to more personal and reflective work, such as the more religious Last Supper and the more naturalistic and metaphysical Endangered Species.
 Some claim that Warhol was forced to tone down the more personal aspects of his work at the beginning of his career, partly due to homophobia and art world pretension.
 This extended to his shoe fetishism by default.
 As such, the Shoes complete portfolio holds a special place in Warhol’s work as a perfect combination of prideful ambition, commercial opportunism, and the thoughtful reflection that characterizes Warhol’s influence on American society.

 The Shoes Complete Portfolio as Part of Warhol’s Larger Body of Work